 How will smoking affect my gums and teeth?

 Smoking can also make gum disease worse.
-The gum`s ability of repair and defense is diminished by the content of tobacco smoke.
+The gum`s ability of repair and defence is diminished by the content of tobacco smoke.

 What treatments are needed?